outerbounds/docusaurus/docs/introduction/what-is-metaflow.md

 The fifth tenet suggested that the user should be able to scale a Metaflow project gradually.
 This applies both to time and space.

 We embrace the fact that Python is a slow but expressive language.
-We encourage our users to write idiomatic Python code initially, without worrying too much about performance.
+We encourage our users to write idiomatic Python code initially without worrying too much about performance.
 If performance becomes an issue, we can provide an arsenal of tools for gradual performance optimization from performance-oriented libraries like [Numpy](https://numpy.org) to compilers such as [Numba](http://numba.pydata.org).

-We encourage our users to primarily rely on vertical scalability, which allows the user to focus on readable, straightforward code and easy operations.
-When the user hits the limits of vertical scalability, we make it easy to use horizontal, share-nothing parallelism, or hassle-free distributed learning provided e.g. by AWS Sagemaker.
+We encourage our users to primarily rely on vertical scalability which allows the user to focus on readable, straightforward code and easy operations.
+When the user hits the limits of vertical scalability, we make it easy to use horizontal share-nothing parallelism, or hassle-free distributed learning provided e.g. by AWS Sagemaker.

 We shy away from custom paradigms for scalability which require code to be (re)written with scalability in mind, which can lead to worse readability, harder debuggability, and increased operational burden.